 Treatment of choices for those infected with S. japonicum is praziquantel divided into three doses over the course of one day and it should be administered at least 6 to 8 weeks after the last exposure to contaminated freshwater.
 Since our patient admitted to a recent visit to the Philippines with potential exposure to infected waters, she received another course of praziquantel therapy.

 -Anas Berneih, MD, is a fourth year Anatomic and Clinical Pathology chief resident at the University of Mississippi Medical Center.

 -Lisa Stempak, MD, is an Assistant Professor of Pathology at the University of Mississippi Medical Center in Jackson, MS. She is certified by the American Board of Pathology in Anatomic and Clinical Pathology as well as Medical Microbiology.
-Currently, she oversees testing performed in both the Chemistry and Microbiology Laboratories.
-Her interests include infectious disease histology, process and quality improvement and resident education.
+She is the Director of Clinical Pathology as well as the Microbiology and Serology Laboratories.
+Her interests include infectious disease histology, process and quality improvement, and resident education.